 Hi, I’m Alexis

 Ever since I interned at a literary magazine during my last year of undergrad at Rowan University, I knew editing was something that I wanted to do as a career.
-Since then, I have received my Master’s in Publishing, and I am currently working on developing my skills in editing and proofreading as I begin my career as a freelance editor.
+Since then, I have received my Master’s in Publishing, and I just recently got my certificate in editing from Poynter University.
+I am currently working on developing my skills in editing and proofreading even further as I begin my career as a freelance editor.

 I look forward to working with clients to hone their craft and helping them bring their writing to the best that it could possibly be.

 I’m a twenty-something-year-old who loves reading.
 I’m always spending my free time reading anything I can get my hands on.
 For the most part, I read a majority YA fiction, whether it’s contemporary, fantasy or anything else that catches my attention.
 But I’m always looking for something new, so if you have any recommendations, feel free to let me know.

 Before sending a quote for any editing project, I collaborate with potential clients and evaluate several pages of a manuscript to select the appropriate level of editing or proofreading needs.

 My process varies, but I typically provide a complimentary sample edit of a few pages to supply authors or publishers with a page-per-hour estimate.
 The sample edit is a free-of-charge service to demonstrate my editing style and skills.

 After the initial sample edit of the manuscript, I outline specific services that will enhance or improve the quality of the manuscript, depending on its needs and problem areas.